 What is the impact on my case if the other driver was found guilty of DUI in my accident?

-Depending on the other driver’s conduct, you may be able to pursue a claim for punitive damages.
+Depending on the other driver’s conduct, you may be able to pursue a claim for punitive damages if the other driver was found guilty of driving while intoxicated.

 Punitive damages are extremely rare in most personal injury cases.
 Ordinarily, in order to receive punitive damages, the actions must be so egregious that the jury feels the need to send a message by punishing the other party.
 In most ordinary negligence cases, the facts are not present to support this.
 One of the few exceptions to this is motor vehicle accidents when one party is driving under the influence.